Tight Bounds for Restricted Grid Scheduling: Conclusions and Open Problems

 We have shown that varying the proportion of \Ss to \Ls does not lead to a larger competitive ratio if the maximum bin size is at most $4S-3$.
 This may also be the case for an arbitrary maximum bin size, but there are complications.
-First, in bins of size $2kS$, where $k \geq 2S-1$, it is possible to pack more than $k$ items of size $L$.
+First, the invariant $s+2\ell = s'+2\ell'$, which holds until either \opt or the reasonable packing runs out of one item type, is very heavily used.
+For example, in Lemma~\ref{OptNoSmall} it is used to show that the reasonable packing runs out of large items before \opt does.
+With larger bins, the invariant no longer holds in some cases.
+For example, if some bin has size $S\cdot L$, one packing could contain $L$ items of size $S$, while the other packing contains $S$ items of size $L$.
 In addition, it may be an advantage to have mixed bins which contain more than one \Sitem and more than one \Litem.
-So, when bins can be large, one needs to consider how to maintain a good ratio of \Ls to \Ss, as they are used.
+So, when bins can be large, one needs to consider how to maintain a good ratio of \Ls to \Ss, as they are packed.
 We conjecture that maintaining the ratios specified in \newalg is sufficient.

 One could also consider the Grid Scheduling problem for two bin sizes, $S$ and $L \neq 2S-1$.
 For example, when $L$ is a multiple of $S$, then the algorithm of Example 2, which always uses as many items of size $L$ as possible, is optimal and, hence, has competitive ratio 1.
 It would be interesting to see if changing the ratio of $S$ to $L$ could improve the lower bound.
 We conjecture that it does not.